List of Economics Formulas

 #8 – Quantity Theory of Money

-This relationship can be described as a direct relationship with the money levels with the output levels.
-This relationship was postulated by John Maynard Keynes.
+This relationship can be described as a direct relationship between money and output levels.
+John Maynard Keynes postulated this relationship.

 Mathematically, this relationship would be described or illustrated as follows: